avaxar/kithare/README.md

 ## Building

-- Kithare uses a python helper script to make building easier.
+- Kithare uses a Python helper script to make building easier.
 So in order to build Kithare, you need Python v3.6 or above installed.
 - For advanced usage, you may checkout the `build.py` file, which contains instructions on how to use the build script to achieve more things.
 - A basic HOWTO to building Kithare is given below.